DKMiner/LIS/README.md

 **Credits**

 Thanks to ThePycoach for their email sending code.
 Used it as a function in this program.
 The code can be found in [here](https://github.com/thepycoach/automation/blob/main/Send%20Emails.py)
+My friend [Light7734](https://github.com/Light7734), for giving me advice on coding, teaching me stuff, and reviewing my code.
+(Still didn't do as he told me on changing this code, lol)